-3 Further implementations of the PFVR in 2011-2020. will become the basis for ADB investments in water resources in the amount of 2-2.5 billion.
+3 Further implementations of the PFVR in 2011-2020. will become the basis for ADB investments in water resources in the amount of \$ 2-2.5 billion.

 USD annually, or a total of USD 20-25 billion for 10 years.
 The execution of the program will be based on the complex decisions ranked by priority according to this Plan, which will be adopted according to the circumstances through the following ADB response: (i) expanding and deepening knowledge and analytical work; (ii) promotion inclusive water policy reforms; (iii) strengthening support for programs and projects in priority areas.
+Expansion and deepening of knowledge and analytical practice.